gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 What does the mod add at this point:

-- 9 cities, 24 castles, 38 villages
+- 13 cities, 20 castles, 48 villages
-- 6 kingdoms (Galician, Jatvingian, Lithuanian, Polatsk, Volhynia, Samogitian)
+- 8 kingdoms (Galicia, Jatvingia, Lithuania, Polatsk, Prussia, Volhynia, Samogitia, Zemgalia)
-- 4 cultures (Kryvian, Jatvingian, Volhynia, Lithuanian)
+- 5 cultures (Kryvian, Jatvingian, Volhynia, Lithuanian, Latvian)

 My future plans

-- add Semigallian, Latgalian, Prussian, Aestian kingdoms
+- add Latgalian and Aestian kingdoms
 - add Dregovian culture and further creation of Kyivan kingdom
-- rework Baltic tribes to several cultures and kingdoms (Prussian, Lithuanian, Latvian, Aestian).
-Will be very pleased to get info about these cultures in Discord.
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.

 Discussion, suggestions, critics